sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 To obtain the subject string of a certificate in the RFC2253 format used in HDL Files authorizations (omit the "subject="prefix).

-**Note:** you will need this later when you configure authentication for HDL Files.
+You will need this later when you configure authentication for HDL Files.

 `openssl x509 -in client.crt -nameopt RFC2253 -subject -noout`